 The Rocks is located in downtown Sydney, close to Circular Quay and the Sydney Harbour Bridge.
 It’s easily accessible by public transit, with many buses and trains stopping nearby.
 You can also walk from other parts of the city, as it’s only a few blocks away from the central business district.

-If you’re looking for a place to eat, drink, and be merry, Darling Harbour is one the best places to visit in sydney.
+If you’re looking for a place to eat, drink, and be merry, Darling Harbour is one the best places to visit in Sydney (find out why Darling Harbour is one of Sydney’s most expensive suburbs).
 This vibrant waterfront district is home to various restaurants, bars, nightclubs, and family-friendly attractions like Madame Tussauds Sydney, Australian national maritime museum and the SEA LIFE Sydney Aquarium.

 You can also take a ride on the Giant Observation Wheel, which offers stunning views of Sydney’s skyline.
 And if you’re looking to get out on the water, Darling Harbour also offers various boat tours and cruises for people who want to be in awe of Sydney’s beautiful city views.